 - A pop-up box displays:

-- Click Next.
+- Click the Next button.
 As mentioned in the warning box above, you can only import email to Google since Gmailify is not available.

-- Username — Enter your full DreamHost email address
+- Username — Your full DreamHost email address.

 - POP Server — This is your mail cluster name.